 American and transatlantic firms in the UK

-With many of the 'US firms’ in London offering training contracts, students looking for a City firm with a transatlantic twist have plenty of choice.
+As many US firms in London offer training contracts, students looking for a City firm with a transatlantic twist have plenty of choice.
 There are roughly 100 US and transatlantic firms with a presence in the UK.
-Around half offer training contracts – they offer about 650 between them.
+Around half offer training contracts – they offer roughly 700 between them.
 The table below can be used as a starting point for finding out more about firms that operate in the UK market, having originated in the States.

 By looking at Chambers UK, Chambers USA, Chambers Europe, Chambers Asia-Pacific, Chambers Latin America and Chambers Global you can track each firm's performance across the various countries in which it works.
 Our sister publication Chambers Associate gives detailed analysis of firms' reputations in the US recruitment market.

-This table is split into two sections.
+The overview of firms below is split into two sections.
 The first part lists US firms that have opened up an office London and grown it from scratch, while the second part lists US firms that have entered the UK market via a merger with an established British firm.
 There are significant differences between the two types, which we detail below.
 Bear in mind that certain firms in the second category had their own office in London prior to merger (sometimes well established).

 Remember, while many of the firms below happily embrace the term ‘US firm’, others do not describe themselves as such, preferring the term ‘international firm’.
 You’ll get a sense of what to call them from the terminology used on their websites or from the True Picture.

 Firms in the table below which feature in the True Picture have their name highlighted in red.
 Click the link to find out more.
 If the firm features in Chambers Associate, you can click the link "Read about the firm in the US" to find out about its activities stateside.
 We endeavour to keep this as up to date as possible, based on the latest information we've received from firms.

 Part 1: US firms in London

 These are firms with American origins that have opened up a brand new office in London, usually with the hire of just one or two partners at first, and grown it from scratch.
-Some (like White & Case or Baker & McKenzie) have been here for many years and are large and significant operations in their own right.
-Others (like McDermott Will & Emery or Vinson & Elkins) have chosen to remain small boutique operations, while yet more (like Locke Lord or Holland & Knight) only arrived on the scene recently.
+Some (like White & Case or Baker McKenzie) have been here for many years and are large and significant operations in their own right.
+Others (like McDermott or Vinson & Elkins) have chosen to remain small boutique operations, while yet more (like Locke Lord or Holland & Knight) only arrived on the scene recently.

 Pros: Often smaller and more intimate; salaries tend to be higher to match New York market; no merger-related culture clashes.